Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/3_Module_test.rst

 After servo test program is executed, the robot's posture will change to A, B, C, D gradually, which indicates the servo channel works normally.

-If the situation is not correct, check the servo :ref:`wiring`.
+If the situation is not correct, check the servo :ref:`wiring <wiring>`.

 .. image:: ../_static/imgs/Chapter_3_Module_test/Chapter3_03.png
     :align: center